pepaslabs/PCFanMagneticStirrer/README.md

 ![power supply](http://i.imgur.com/gUMD7M1.png "")

 The power supply is the typical [7805](https://www.sparkfun.com/products/107) linear regulator setup.
 I used a 9V DC power supply for VCC, but 12V will also work.
 Surprisingly, 1uf on the input and [0.1uf](https://www.sparkfun.com/products/8375) on the output is all that is necessary for stable operation.
-The 220 Ohm resistor and LED ensure the minimum 5mA load is satisfied.
+The 220 Ohm resistor and LED ensure the 7805's minimum load is always satisfied, and also serve as a "power on" indicator.

 ![stirrer](http://i.imgur.com/Sf7x89c.png "")